BrockDSL/Tutorial_Template/README.md

 ----

 **End notes**
-This is where you mention the DSL, MDGL, or Research Lifecycle department and put in contact information.  an example of what this might look like is:
+This is where you mention the DSL, MDGL, or Research Lifecycle department and put in contact information.
+An example of what this might look like is:

 **This workshop is supported by the Brock University Research Lifecycle Department.
 If you have any questions or concerns regarding this tutorial, don't hesitate to contact [DSL@Brocku.ca](mailto:DSL@Brocku.ca)